 Most asked is can I travel to Kenya nowadays and the answer is yes!
 Kenya is open for tourism and tourist as of August 1st.
 But there are some restrictions.
 International flights have resumed and travelers must carry a valid PCR test with them which is not older than 96 hours before arrival in Kenya.

 For domestic flights there is no need to present a negative Covid-19 test.
 Just like in most countries, masks are obligated in public areas, airports and during flights.
+For more detailed information and tips about traveling to Kenya, click on the link for my lately updated article with everything you need to know.

 Do I need to quarantine when I travel to Kenya?